Puliya07/LeetCode-Solutions/README.md

 - [8.0 String to Integer](String/StringToInteger.py) : Basic Solution (Might be improved)
 - [8.1 String to Integer 2](String/StringtoIntegerImproved.py) : More Compact Solution

+## Math
+- [9.Palindrome Number](Math/PalindromeNumber.py) : Included the solution of checking for palindrome without converting to a string